LewisCM14/restaurant-booking-app/README.md

 * The csrf token is used on the booking form.

+* URL restrictions have also been placed on all API calls.

 [Return to Table of Contents](#contents)
 ___
 ### Design <a name='design'></a>